MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 #### Deployment

 The deployment phase is when the data is migrated to new tables in the database.
+In the phase, ownership of tables and fields is switched from one extension to the another.
 Deployment involves publishing, syncing, upgrading, and installing extensions.